 Alcohol Content: Typically 40-50% alcohol/volume (80-100 proof).
 Some are higher.

 Regulations: Most styles have their own distinct regulations governed by the country of origin.
-Some, such as those labeled 'blended whiskey' alone, are not prone to tight regulations (that is not to say they are not regulated).
+Some, such as those labeled 'blended whiskey' alone, is not prone to tight regulations (that is not to say they are not regulated).

 Keep Learning: Whiskey Wisdom